mz026/chat-quiz/README.md

 Create an API so that:

-An user can query the message thread with a certain user
+1. An user can query the message thread with a certain user
+2. An user can query the chat list with the latest message of each chatroom